limlabs/blog-deploy-example/aws-fargate-simple/README.md

 Next, starting with Postgres, we will set up the AWS resources to run this app in the cloud.
 To manage these resources as code, we will use Pulumi.

 In this project, we have already created some resources that we can use to quickly create the resources we need in a way that supports our proposed deployment architecture.
-These are located in the `pulumi/` folder and include:
+These are located in the `pulumi/` folder.

-- `foundation/` - Resources that are created once for each Pulumi stack (`preview` and `production`).
-These include the Postgres database (using RDS Aurora Serverless), database bastion, load balancer, ECR repo for storing Docker images, and the Fargate cluster where our services will be deployed.
-- `app/` - The NextJS blog app.
-When in preview mode, this is associated with multiple Pulumi stacks; in production, only a single stack exists.

-For this section, we will focus on the `foundation/` directory.

 1. Install [Pulumi for AWS](https://www.pulumi.com/docs/iac/get-started/aws/begin/)
 2. Create a local pulumi state file by logging in